Proclamation of accession of Charles III: Provincial proclamations

 In addition to the ceremony in Ottawa, proclamations of accession ceremonies were held by several provincial lieutenant governors.
 The Lieutenant Governors of New Brunswick, Newfoundland, Nova Scotia, and Saskatchewan issued their proclamations on 10 September at their relevant official residence or office.
 The Lieutenant Governors of Ontario and Prince Edward Island issued their proclamations on 12 September; the former at the Ontario Legislative Building and the latter at Government House in Charlottetown.
-The Lieutenant Governor of Manitoba issued the proclamation on 14 September 2022 and the Lieutenant Governor of Alberta issued the proclamation the following day.
+The Lieutenant Governor of Manitoba issued the proclamation on 14 September 2022, and the Lieutenant Governor of Alberta issued the proclamation the following day.

 No formal proclamation ceremony was held in Quebec.
 However, on 10 September, Lieutenant Governor Michel Doyon and his wife, Pauline Théberge, issued a press release marking the accession of Charles as king and Camilla as queen consort.

 New Brunswick

-The ceremony in New Brunswick began with a traditional blessing by Wolastoqi Elder Imelda Perley, a prayer by Anglican Bishop of Fredericton David Edwards, and remarks by Premier Blaine Higgs.
-Lieutenant Governor Brenda Murphy then read out the proclamation, which was followed by singing of God Save the King and a 21-gun salute.
+The ceremony in New Brunswick began with a traditional blessing by Wolastoqi Elder Imelda Perley, a prayer by the Anglican Bishop of Fredericton, David Edwards, and remarks by Premier Blaine Higgs.
+Lieutenant Governor Brenda Murphy then read the proclamation, which was followed by singing of God Save the King and a 21-gun salute.